 That's why our best-selling book, The Truth About Goldfish, covers exactly what you can and can’t give your goldies when it comes to mealtime.
 It’s even got a section dedicated to keeping your pet fish alive and well-fed when you go on vacation!

-Goldfish should receive a daily intake of at least 30% protein, 3% crude fiber, and 2% fat to remain in good health.
+Goldfish should receive a daily intake of at least 40-45% protein, 40% carbohydrates, 5-10% fats, and a remainder of other micronutrients.
 Once the basis of a staple diet is implemented, bloodworms can be fed as a snack or part of the main diet if it lacks protein.

 Can Live Bloodworms Infect or Harm Goldfish?